CSISdefense/Fixed-price/contract_size_exploration.md

 ```

 ##Due to missing contract ceiling data, we have limited the dataset to  fiscal year 2007 and beyond.
-When using the Base and All Options value, or the Base and Exercised options value, it quickly becomes apparent that the values are not reliably filled in.
-Below, the logarithm of each variable is used because there is huge variability in the ceilings for contracts, using the logarithm puts the emphasis on the difference between a $1,000,000 vs. $10,000,000 contract ceiling rather than between $1,000,000 and $2,000,000.
+When using the Base and All Options value, or the Base and Exercised options value, it quickly becomes apparent that the values are not reliably given.
+Below, the logarithm of each variable is used because there is huge variability in the ceilings for contracts.
+Using the logarithm puts the emphasis on the difference between a $1,000,000 vs. $10,000,000 contract ceiling rather than between $1,000,000 and $2,000,000 by measuring the change as a percent.
+This way all the different levels of contract ceilings are measured on one scale.

 Another noteworthy phenomoenon in these graphs is the steady decline in number of contracts form year to year.
-That is because the sample is limited to completed contracts.
-Contracts with longer duration are thus excluded from later years because they are ongoing.
+This is because the sample is limited to completed contracts.
+Contracts with longer duration are thus excluded from later years because they are ongoing and have not been completed yet.